ismael-arias/nytpi-sass-utils/README.md

 // Example: customizing $compact to **upscale**
 // mobile-portrait layouts through to the tablet-portrait breakpoint
 $compact: mobile-portrait to tablet-portrait;
+// Reassign $regular to now exclude tablet-portrait
+$regular: desktop to tablet-landscape;
 ```

 ### General Usage Examples